mjberg/reading-and-writing/_pages/02_readings.md

   * The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution
   * One Up on Wall Street by Peter Lynch
   * Seeking Wisdom from Darwin to Munger by Peter Bevlin
+  * The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness by Morgan Housel
+  * The Dao of Capital: Austrian Investing in a Distorted World by Mark Spitznagel

   **Health**